The Weil descent functor in the category of algebras with free operators: Introduction

 is a homomorphism, as do difference rings (trivially) since $\sigma$ is an endomorphism of $R$ if and only if the map

 is a homomorphism.
 For further details and examples see Example~\ref{D-ring-examples}.

 Now, let $(A,e)$ be a $\D$-ring and $(B,f)$ an $(A,e)$-algebra where $B$ is finite and free as an $A$-module.
 The $\D$-structure on $B$ has associated endomorphisms (on $B$, see Definition~\ref{associated-endomorphisms}) and, as in the difference case, if the associated endomorphisms of $(B,f)$ do not have invertible matrix, then the left adjoint to the $\D$-base change functor (see Corollary~\ref{D-base-change}) does not generally exist.
-Nonetheless, our main result states that this is indeed the main obstacle:

-\begin{theoremnumb} Suppose the associated endomorphisms of $(B,f)$ have invertible matrix.
-Then, the $\D$-base change functor, $F^\D \colon \Alg{(A,e)} \to \Alg{(B,f)}$, has a left adjoint, which we call the $\D$-Weil descent functor and denote $W^\D$. \end{theoremnumb}
+Nonetheless, our main result states that this is indeed the main obstacle: if the associated endomorphisms of $(B,f)$ have invertible matrix, then the $\D$-base change functor has a left adjoint, and if $A$ is a field, this condition is necessary.
+See Theorem~\ref{main-theorem} and Corollary~\ref{corollary-inv-matrix-is-necessary}.